jijojames18/site-backend-mysql/README.md

 # site-backend-mysql

-Repository for holding the DB scripts for Webstie Builder CRM.
+Repository for holding the DB scripts for Website Builder CRM.

 To make changes, add a new folder(if an unreleased version doesn't already exist) inside sql folder and add a new file with the SQL queries.
 The file name should be of the format <number>-<feature/fix name> where number should be in ascending order.